A Unified Analysis for Dynamic Programming Track-Before-Detect Algorithms: Error Convergence and Spatial Uncertainty: Specific Constructions

-For video data, each observation, $Z_t$, is simply the corresponding input frame, $I_t$; however, it is common to localize these observations by dividing the frame into the set of overlapping square windows.
-Each state, $i$, has a corresponding window, $Z_t^i$, which we refer to as the state observation; for a position state $i=(i_1,i_2)$, or position-velocity state $i = (i_1,i_2,i_3,i_4)$ this is defined as
+For a grayscale image sequence, each observation, $Z_t$, is the corresponding input frame, $I_t\in \mathbb{R}^{N_1 \times N_2}$.
+We may localize these observations by dividing the frame into the set of overlapping square windows, $Z_t^i$, which we refer to as a state observation; for a position state $i=(i_1,i_2)$, or position-velocity state $i = (i_1,i_2,i_3,i_4)$ this is defined as

 where $r\geq 0$ is some chosen integer.
-When $r$ is large the target state observation becomes diluted with background noise.
-When $r=0$ the state observation becomes the pixel value.
+When $r=0$ state observations are pixels.
 If the data has Gaussian noise then we can model the state observations as Gaussian random vectors,

 where $\mu_t^i$ is the vector corresponding to the section of target and background in the window centered at pixel $i$ at time $t$ and $\sigma^2$ is the Gaussian noise variance.
-Although many methods do not preserve Gaussianity, a Lipschitz function of Gaussian random vectors is subgaussian \cite[Theorem 2.26]{wainwright2019high}.